CarlosBaez11/Training/README.md

 # Training
-This is a training repository used for the Google IT Automation professional certificate made by Google
+This is a training repository used for the Google IT Automation professional certificate made by Google.